 The Junior Carol Service

-During this year's carol service, the worship leaders did a presentation about all of the ways that our school community has worked together to support many different causes in our community, country and our world.
+During this year's carol service, the worship leaders talk us through a presentation about all of the ways that our school community has worked together to support many different causes in our community, country and our world.
 Here is their introduction "We’ve been inspired by Jesus’s example of showing compassion to other people in many different situations and this has encouraged us as a school community and with your help as parents to try to make positive changes in the world. "

 Children in Need Day